Virtual WAN FAQ

 Can spoke VNets connected to a virtual hub communicate with each other (V2V Transit)?

-For some scenarios, spoke Vnets can also be directly peered with each other using Virtual Network Peering in addition to local or global Virtual WAN VNet transit.
-In this case, Vnet Peering takes precedence over the transitive connection via the Virtual WAN hub.
+In some scenarios, spoke VNets can also be directly peered with each other using virtual network peering in addition to local or global Virtual WAN VNet transit.
+In this case, VNet Peering takes precedence over the transitive connection via the Virtual WAN hub.